 Arranging a hearing

-If your landlord files against you in court after you’ve put in a complaint with the Fair Housing Commission, contact our office and fax us a copy of the court notice you received.
+If your landlord files against you in court after you’ve filed a complaint, contact the Fair Housing Commission immediately.
+You should also email or fax a copy of the court notice to the commission.

 How the hearing works

-At the Fair Housing Commission hearing, the commissioners will listen to testimony from both the tenant and the landlord.
+At the hearing, the commissioners will listen to testimony from both the tenant and the landlord.
 Both sides can present evidence, such as letters and receipts, as well as witness testimony.

 The tenant and the landlord may have an attorney present.
-After both sides have presented their case, the commissioners will decide if an unfair rental practice occurred.
+(The commission doesn’t provide attorneys or legal advice.)
+After both sides have presented their case, the commissioners will decide if an unfair rental practice has occurred.
 The commissioners will then issue an order based on the evidence presented at the hearing.